 You may find it helpful to talk to a dietitian about your eating choices.
 The American Heart Association is a good source of information on diet and heart disease.
 Balance the number of calories you eat with the number you use each day to maintain a healthy body weight.
 You can ask your doctor or dietitian to help you figure out a good number of calories for you.

 Limit your intake of foods high in calories or low in nutrition, including foods like soft drinks and candy that contain a lot of sugar.

-Eat less than 2300 mg of sodium per day (about 1 teaspoon, or 5 mg, of salt per day).
-Cut down on salt by reducing the amount of salt you add to food when eating.
-Also limit prepared foods that have salt added to them, such as canned soups and vegetables, cured meats, and some frozen meals.
-Always check the nutrition label for the sodium content per serving.
-Eat season foods with lemon juice or fresh herbs or spices instead.
+The American Heart Association recommends that sodium intake be no more than 2,300 milligrams (about 1 teaspoon, or 5 g of salt) a day with an ideal limit of no more than 1,500 mg per day for most adults.
+Cut down on sodium by reducing the amount of salt you add to food when eating and cooking.
+Also limit packaged foods that have salt added to them, such as canned soups and vegetables, cured meats, and some frozen meals.
+Always check the nutrition label for the sodium content per serving and be sure to pay attention to the number of servings per container.
+Season foods with lemon juice, fresh herbs or spices instead.

 Foods with more than 300 mg of sodium per serving may not fit into a reduced sodium diet.

 Exercise regularly.
 For example, walk for at least 30 minutes a day, in blocks of 10 minutes or longer.
 Try to move at least 30 minutes during at least 5 days of the week.